ROSbots/rosbots_setup_tools/README.md

             1. Select *Advanced Options* -> *Expand Filesystems*
             1. Finish and Reboot
 1. Count to 60, ssh back into your Pi.
 To make sure ROS is running, type:
-   1. rosnode list
+   1. **rosnode list**
       1. You should see - /rosout
-1. If you are using a ROSbots robot, complete the ROSbots software setup (will eventually ask you for your ROSbots RPi password.
-After that, it'll take a while to complete).
+1. If you are using a ROSbots robot, complete the ROSbots software setup.
+From an ssh terminal into your RPi, type:
-   1. From an ssh terminal into your RPi, type:
+   1. **setup_rosbots_code**
-      1. setup_rosbots_code
+      1. After setting up some other packages (about 30 seconds), it'll ask you for your RPi password.
+Once you finished that, you can go grab a cup of coffee.
+When you return, setup should be complete.
    1. When complete, type - rosnode list
       1. You should see /rosout and /uno_serial_node outputted